 Complete Medical Records: Your Best Defense

-In medical malpractice litigation, the defense of claims frequently rests on the quality of the patient care documentation.
-By the time a claim goes to trial, it can be many years after the patient was treated.
-Because memories can fade, objective, timely, and complete documentation is your very best defense.
+In medical malpractice litigation, the defense of claims frequently rests on the quality of patient care documentation.
+When a claim goes to trial, it can be many years after the patient's treatment.
+Because memories can fade, objective, timely, and complete documentation is your best defense.
 To a jury, the quality of the documentation equates to the quality of the patient care provided.

-Excellent documentation supports medical decision-making and serves as a communication tool for all members of the care team.
-It will justify reimbursement from third-party payers, protect against allegations of medical malpractice, and meet statutory, regulatory and professional requirements for clinical and business purposes.
+Excellent documentation supports medical decision-making and serves as a communication tool for all care team members.
+It will justify reimbursement from third-party payers, protect against allegations of medical malpractice, and meet statutory, regulatory, and professional requirements for clinical and business purposes.